 In 2015, Business Insider, along with GraduatePrograms.com, published a ranking of business schools according to their campus diversity.
 INSEAD, France, was on the top of the list, followed by IE University and ESADE, both in Spain.
 Ranks four to nine were bagged by US schools: California State University, Los Angeles (4); Yale, CT (5); Perdue, IN (6); Georgia State University, Atlanta (7); Stanford, CA (8); Columbus State University, OH (9); and Hong Kong University of Science and Technology (HK).

 Gender diversity is usually the top priority on campuses.
 Read how how business schools are luring female applicants.
-The 2016 GMAC (Graduate Management Admission Council) Application Trends Survey reports that 54 percent of full-time two-year MBA programs have recorded an increase in the number of women applicants in 2016 compared with 2015.
-Overall, though, there was a fall in the percentage of women applicants to full-time MBA programs from 40 percent in 2015 to 37 percent in 2016.
+The 2017 GMAC (Graduate Management Admission Council) Application Trends Survey reports that 64 percent of full-time two-year MBA programs have recorded an increase in the number of women applicants in 2017 compared with 2016.
+Overall, women represented 42% applications to business education.
+In full-time MBA programs, the share was up from 2016’s 37% to 39% in 2017.

 Business schools have teamed up with various organizations in their crusade for improved diversity.
 The Forté Foundation supports women in MBA programs and partners with 46 schools worldwide.
 Forté’s MBALaunch helps women applicants prepare for b-school admissions; its Rising Stars supports women students from various academic backgrounds.